What You Can Expect If You Feel Signs Of Water Breaking Soon (Or If You Don’t!)

 3. If your water breaks it doesn’t mean you will immediately go into labor

 This was another part of my experience that didn’t line up with what I have observed in movies and tv shows.
 Just because your water breaks, it doesn’t mean your labor will begin!
+You can have your water breaking without contractions.
 I just assumed that labor was imminent when my water broke, but when I arrived at the hospital several hours later I was still not having contractions.
 I ended up having an induced labor since the baby was losing fluid but my body wasn’t naturally beginning the delivery process.
 So when you’re thinking about what to expect when your water breaks don’t assume that contractions will immediately follow the event!

 NOTE: I learned later that I could have requested to wait several more hours after my water breaking before starting the induced labor.
 If I have a similar experience with another pregnancy I WILL DO THIS.
 Induced labor was not fun!
 Be sure to ask your doctor for the specifics of what is safe for you and your baby if you find yourself in this position.